wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 algorithm relies on the assumption of value locality, and compresses higher common bits of cache line words.
 The paper assumes 16-byte cache line with 32-bit words.
 A 5-bit field at the header stores the number of common bits of all four words in the cache line, which is followed by line data without these common bits.
+The paper also proposes two alternatives.
+The first divides the cache line into two parts, which are compressed separately.
+Two 5-bit fields, instead of one, are stored at the header, each describing the first two and the last two words, respectively.
+The second algorithm uses the first word in the line as the "reference word", and counts the number of identical bits with the reference word for the remaining three words.
+In this case, three 5-bit fields are stored in the header, but the overall compression ratio may be higher, since each word is compressed independently.